The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 When you start working with a new dataset, I suggest you explore the variables you are planning to use one at a time, and a good way to start is by looking at histograms.

-As an example, let’s look at the NSFG data.
-The code we used to clean and validate this data is in a module called nsfg.py
+As an example, let’s look at data from the National Survey of Family Growth (NSFG).
+In the previous chapter, we downloaded this dataset, read it into a Pandas DataFrame, and cleaned a few of the variables.
+The code we used to load and clean the data is in a module called nsfg.py

 The following cells download the data files and install statadict, which we need to read the data.